danielsostaric7-del/Laser-CNC-/README.md

 ## Safety

-This machine uses a high-power laser and mains electricity.
+This machine uses a high-power laser and electricity.
 The open frame shown here is not a laser-safe enclosure.
-Use a suitable enclosure, interlocks, emergency stop, ventilation, and laser eyewear rated for the wavelength.
+Use a suitable enclosure, emergency stop, ventilation, and laser eyewear rated for the wavelength.
 Check grounding, polarity, driver current limits, and the laser's off-state before running it.
 Never leave it operating unattended.

-## License

-No license has been chosen yet.
-All rights reserved.